mmenavas/keyword_occurrences/README.md

  memory.

 Description:
-Provides an interface to perform keyword analysis for websites by accepting two parameters (URL and keywords).
+Provides an interface to perform keyword search on a website by accepting two parameters (URL and keywords).
 Once the user input is entered, a table is rendered with a list of pages (relative paths) and the number of occurrences of the keywords supplied.